ViolaFlower/Re-Console/README.md

 ### There's also some extra QoL features that can improve the user experience, such as:
 - Borderless Fullscreen mode (Mods>Minecraft>Video Settings to enable)
-- Custom Color support
+- A easy to use calculator which can calculate anything from basic calculations to nether portal calculations, farm rate calculations and more.
-- Free multiplayer via E4MC, open to LAN and send the link to your friends to play!
+- Free multiplayer via World Host, open to LAN and send the link to your friends to play!
 - Input fixes for MacOS and Linux
 - Optifine resource pack features*
+- Shader Support

 <p> Re-Console is available as a Packwiz project on GitHub, along with striving to use only open source or source available mods.